emberjs/website/source/blog/2018-06-15-the-emberjs-times-issue-51.md

 Quite recently **a plethora of RFCs (Request for Comments)** proposed ground-breaking, **new features** for Ember.
 These included the proposals for [ES5 Getters](https://github.com/emberjs/rfcs/blob/master/text/0281-es5-getters.md) and [named arguments for Components](https://github.com/emberjs/rfcs/blob/master/text/0276-named-args.md) which already found their way into the **previous 3.1 release** in a [stable fashion](https://www.emberjs.com/blog/2018/04/13/ember-3-1-released.html#toc_changes-in-ember-js-3-1).
-But what about all the other cool things that we mentioned in previous editions of the Ember Times?
+But what about all the other cool things that we mentioned in previous editions of the The Ember Times?
 When are all of these proposal finally gonna land?

 Features which haven't found their way into a stable release and have not been recommended by the [official Guides](https://github.com/ember-learn/guides-app) yet,